junxit/us-congress-bills-115/bill.md

 ## § 6.
 Report

-During the five-year period beginning on the date of the enactment of this Act, the Secretary and the Administrator shall include in any report or evaluation submitted to Congress relating to a foreign assistance program for natural or manmade disaster relief or response the following information (to the extent practicable and appropriate):

-- **(1)** A breakdown of the beneficiaries of such program by location, age, gender, marital status, and school enrollment status.
-- **(2)** A description of how such program benefits displaced people.
-- **(3)** A description of any primary or secondary educational services supported by such program that specifically address the needs of displaced girls.
+The Secretary and the Administrator shall include in the report required under section 7 of the READ Act (division A of Public Law 115–56; 22 U.S.C.
+2151c note) a description of any primary or secondary educational services supported by programs for natural or manmade disaster relief or response that specifically address the needs of displaced girls.